terencefn/terencefn.github.io/index.md

 For example, this Gather.town [space for up to 250 concurrent users](https://player.vimeo.com/video/549832691) as part of a Careers event for teenagers.

-And these Gather.town [spaces used at skillshare events for teachers](https://vimeo.com/549834386), as part of the K20 Educators network:
+And these Gather.town [spaces used at skillshare events for teachers](https://vimeo.com/549834386), as part of the K20 Educators network.

 Get in touch with any questions,